ABOUT THE BALLYDEHOB JAZZ FESTIVAL

 It is perhaps no wonder that such an amazing event emerged out of this improbable corner of the world.
 Ballydehob in West Cork has long been a mecca for artists from all over, creating a unique community where the traditional and the alternative sit shoulder to shoulder at the pub counter.
 In the same way, this festival cozily combines lively swing and dance hall classics with smooth contemporary and hard hitting fusion jazz, culminating in a whole lot of world class talent couched in a pretty little country village.

 This year the Ballydehob Jazz Festival will undoubtedly secure its position as an important part of Ireland’s music festival calendar.

 This ambitious music event is run entirely by volunteers- an eclectic gang of music lovers and festival buffs who share a vision to promote the arts and entertain the masses.

 Secretary: James Arnold

 Dick Miles, Sarah Canty

 BJF was the inspiration and work of local resident John Fagan and a small community group.
 The event grew in size over the first two years however John decided to step down in 2010 and a new committee was formed.
-We would like to thank him for developing and promoting what is now an annually anticipated event.
+John sadly passed away in 2017 and we are eternally grateful for his vision, passion for developing and promoting what is now an annually anticipated event.